Other Research Funds

 She was a stimulating and demanding teacher, with a lively sense of humour; never satisfied with easy answers, pompous authoritarianism or received wisdom.
 Despite being paralysed from the waist down from the age of thirteen she travelled widely, never allowing her disability to limit either her freedom of movement or her independence.

 The Ann Duncan Memorial Fund was set up immediately after her death with donations from her family, her students and friends.
 In making grants from the fund the awarders try to choose those projects which they feel would have interested Ann.
-Grants are awarded every two years.
+Grants are awarded every two years,with the next grants awarded for foreign travel during summer 2025.

-Applications are invited for a number of small grants to be awarded for foreign travel during Summer 2023 to students of the University currently studying a language to degree level under the auspices of the Faculty of Modern and Medieval Languages and Linguistics, particularly those with special interest in contemporary French or Latin-American studies.
+Application is restricted to students of the University studying a language to degree level under the auspices of the Faculty of Modern and Medieval Languages and Linguistics, particularly those with special interest in contemporary French or Latin-American studies.

 Enhanced grants may be available for students with special difficulties of mobility.